kelvinz/code-notes/ai/prompt-lord/others/notesbooklm.md

 Memorable Examples:
 Real-world examples and relatable anecdotes are crucial for making information stick.
 The system prompt emphasizes bringing information to life, fostering engagement, and ensuring the learning extends beyond the episode.

+---

+Introduce a problem (e.g., lost research) and frame it as an opportunity for improvisation.

+Shift the conversation to the guest (AI), presenting them as an expert.

+Ask an intriguing question related to the expert's field.

+The expert explains the answer, using clear examples.

+The host acknowledges the simplicity of the explanation and praises its elegance.

+Transition to a new, related subtopic smoothly.

+The host asks the expert for their insight on a secondary subtopic.

+The expert provides insightful analysis and connects it back to the main topic.

+Wrap up by asking the expert for a key takeaway for listeners.

+End with a final thought-provoking statement from the expert.

+Conclude the episode, thanking listeners for joining the impromptu conversation.

+---